 Senior Managing Director, Kayne Anderson Capital Advisors, L.P., Los Angeles, California.
-Semi-retired, he serves in leadership roles on numerous non-profit boards and is able to summer at Oxford University.
-Walter as chair of the board's finance works closely with the college's vp for finance and administration to ensure that Knox will be better able to provide for Knox students in perpetuity.
-Walter obtained a master's degree in economics from Indiana University and a doctorate in theology from the Saint Alcuin House seminary.
+Semi-retired, Walter serves in leadership roles on numerous non-profit boards and is able to summer at Oxford University.
+He obtained a master's degree in economics from Indiana University and a doctorate in theology from the Saint Alcuin House Seminary.

 |R. Kyle Winning '83

-Chief Investment Officer and Managing Director, Steadfast Companies, Irvine, California.
-He came to Knox from St. Louis, Missouri, earned his bachelor's degree in economics at Knox and an MBA at Rice University.
-Winning oversees real estate investments of more than $1.5 billion across the United States and Mexico.
-Prior to joining Steadfast, he was a partner in McCord Development in Houston and a partner and senior officer of The Judwin Companies, also in Houston.
-Winning also is chairman of the Affordable/Workforce Housing Council of the Urban Land Institute.
+Chief Investment Officer and Managing Director, Steadfast Companies, Little Rock, Arkansas.
+Winning came to Knox from St. Louis, Missouri, and earned his bachelor's degree in economics at Knox and an MBA at Rice University.
+He oversees real estate investments of more than $1.5 billion across the United States and Mexico.
+Prior to joining Steadfast, Winning was a partner at McCord Development in Houston and a partner and senior officer of the Judwin Companies, also in Houston.
+He also serves as chairman of the Affordable/Workforce Housing Council of the Urban Land Institute.

 |Harold D. Bibb '62

-Associate Dean of Graduate School and Professor of Zoology, Retired, University of Rhode Island, Kingston, Rhode Island.
-Bibb was a NIH and USPHS Post-doctoral Fellow at the University of Victoria in British Columbia and Brown University.
-Bibb earned his master's and doctorate degrees from the University of Iowa.
+Retired, Associate Dean of Graduate School and Professor of Zoology, University of Rhode Island, Kingston, Rhode Island.
+Bibb was an NIH and USPHS post-doctoral fellow at the University of Victoria in British Columbia and Brown University.
+He earned his master's and doctorate degrees from the University of Iowa.